Legal and Compliance

 Notice to Customers

 George K. Baum & Company respects customer concerns about the privacy of non-public, personal information and gives this notice to customers when they obtain a financial product or service from the Firm for personal, family or household purposes.
 The provisions of this notice apply both to current and former customers, and include how the Firm collects, uses and protects information about its customers, as well as customer rights to limit the Firm's disclosure of customers' non-public, personal information to others.
 Keeping customers' non-public, personal information secure is the Firm's highest priority.
 The Firm restricts access to customers' non-public, personal information to those employees who need such information in order to provide customers with certain products and services.
 The Firm maintains physical, electronic and procedural safeguards to protect customers' non-public, personal information.
 The Firm collects personal information about its customers from the following sources: information received on applications (and other documents), such as a Social Security number, income, date of birth, and investment objectives; information about customer transactions with the Firm, its affiliates and nonaffiliated third parties; and, information the Firm receives about customers from other sources.
 The Firm may disclose the information collected for everyday business purposes, such as to process transactions, open and maintain customer accounts, respond to court orders and legal investigations, or in response to regulatory inquiries.
-The Firm's affiliates are the family of operating companies controlled by George K. Baum Holdings, Inc. These include George K. Baum & Company, and George K. Baum Capital Advisors, Inc. In order to serve customers better, the Firm may share some or all of the non-public, personal information about its customers with its affiliates.
+The Firm's affiliates are the family of operating companies controlled by George K. Baum Holdings, Inc. These include George K. Baum & Company, George K. Baum Capital Advisors, Inc., and Baum Capital Partners Management, LLC.
+In order to serve customers better, the Firm may share some or all of the non-public, personal information about its customers with its affiliates.
 The law permits the Firm to share with its affiliates any information about transactions and experiences with its customers.
 Nonaffiliated third parties are those not part of the family of companies controlled by George K. Baum Holdings, Inc. THE FIRM DOES NOT SHARE, SELL OR MARKET NON-PUBLIC PERSONAL INFORMATION ABOUT ITS CUSTOMERS TO NONAFFILIATED THIRD PARTIES.
 The Firm may share the non-public personal information obtained about its customers with third parties who perform services or provide products on behalf of the Firm or its customers.
 The Firm may also share with or without customer consent, such non-public, personal information about its customers with nonaffiliated third parties as permitted or required by law, including disclosures necessary to process and service customer accounts, to protect against fraud, to protect the security or confidentiality of its records, or to respond to legal processes.
 Certain information may also be disclosed to consumer reporting agencies with respect to the activity in margin accounts.
 The Firm does not otherwise disclose any non-public, personal information about its customers to any other nonaffiliated third parties, except as permitted or required by law.
 Please see George K. Baum & Company's Disclosure Brochure.

 SEC RULE 606 REPORTINGSEC Required Reporting